etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 ## Wrap-up

+In this guide, we've taken a thorough look at how ETLBox, a versatile .NET tool, can be used for building and running Data Warehouses.
+We've gone over a range of key tasks, including managing different types of Slowly Changing Dimensions (SCD), working with date dimensions, and handling fact tables.
+Along the way, we also gave you a glimpse into how ETLBox handles errors, showcasing its reliability in managing ETL processes.

 ### Code on GitHub

-The full code for this example is available on GitHub.
-You can access it through the following link:
+For a deeper dive and hands-on experience, the complete code for this example is available on GitHub.
+You can access and explore it to better understand the functionalities and possibilities of ETLBox:

 {{< link-ext text="ETLBox Example Code on GitHub" url="https://github.com/etlbox/etlbox.demo/tree/main/StarSchema" >}}

 ### Conclusion

-ETLBox offers a streamlined, flexible approach for building a Data Warehouse (DWH) that can greatly augment your organization's data analysis and reporting capabilities.
-Throughout our guide, we have demonstrated the use of POCOs (Plain Old CLR Objects) to methodically load data.
+ETLBox presents a code-centric, flexible approach for building a DWH, fully utilizing the .NET framework.
+This makes it an ideal solution for teams familiar with .NET, allowing them to leverage their existing skills to create a powerful and efficient DWH.

 However, ETLBox isn't limited to statically typed objects; it also supports dynamic data types through the use of the `ExpandoObject`.
 This dynamic object, especially when paired with the `dynamic` keyword in C#, empowers developers to create adaptable data flows without the need for predefined data structures.